dorijanko/Dungeon-Eggsplorer-Optimizer/README.md

 [2-letter code][quantity, an integer]

-11 of the 2-letter codes are explained above, but there are 6 others:
+11 of the 2-letter codes are explained above, but there are 7 others:

 ST means start; quantity doesn't matter

 ED means end; quantity doesn't matter

+XX means inaccessible; quantity doesn't matter

 SK means silver key; quantities other than 1 are not supported